OpenMoonRay/openmoonray-docs/docs/moonray/materials/MacroFlakeMaterial.md

         default: 0.5

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the roughness of the surface (currently only affects reflection)</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the roughness of the surface (currently only affects reflection)</p>

   </p>